The first reason is that many Baptists love to stress that Baptists have long been advocates of Religious Freedom aka Liberty of Conscience.

 I believe Jesus Christ should be viewed as the model for Human morality, not as a Sovereign who doesn’t hold Himself to the same rules as His subjects.
 So if it’s morally wrong for us to persecute, torture or kill people for holding the wrong beliefs, it’s an absurd contradiction to then say that is ultimately exactly what Jesus will do when He returns.

-For the Scriptural Reasons Universal Salvation is true, start by checking out my Six Points of Universal Salvation, then read others posts with the Universal Salvation tag where I go more in depth.
+For the Scriptural Reasons Universal Salvation is true, start by checking out my Six Points of Universal Salvation page, then read others posts with the Universal Salvation tag where I go more in depth.

 Now my fellow Universal Salvation believers in Pedobaptist denominations may argue that since Salvation isn't only for a select few; why not just Baptize the babies automatically?
 Well as an Evangelical Universalist I still see a meaningful distinction between those who are in The Kingdom already and those who aren’t yet.
 Water Baptism is a ritual performed to symbolize choosing to become a full Citizen of The Kingdom.

 But returning to why specifically Baptists should rethink any knee jerk rejection of Universal Salvation is the fact that Baptists who came to that conclusion appeared very early on.
-And were even important players in getting the ball rolling on modern Universalism entirely.
+And were even important players in getting the ball rolling on modern Universalism in the first place.

 They start at least with the 17th Century Bell Alley General Baptist Church of Thomas Lambe, Henry Denne and Samuel Oats.
 And in her book The Reformation of The Heart: Gender and Radical Theology in The English Revolution starting on page 69 Sarah Apetrei highlights the women of that Congregation who were important voices of Universal Salvation like Elizabeth Attaway.
 They were an influence on Gerrard Winstanley and The Quakers.